 While STRIDE, DREAD, and PASTA are prominent, other methodologies and frameworks exist, such as:

+The choice of methodology can also be influenced by the type of system being analyzed.
 Understanding these methodologies provides a solid foundation for identifying and mitigating threats.
 The next step is to learn about the Threat Modeling Process itself.